priyanshsingh11/priyanshsingh11/README.md

 - 👋 Hi, I’m PRIYANSH SINGH
 - 👀 I’m interested in software and ML
-- 🌱 I’m currently learning ML and devlepmont
+- 🌱 I’m currently learning ML and development
 - 📫 How to reach me gmail @priyanshsingh855
 - ⚡ Fun fact: Nothing much for now just grind